mapbiomas-brazil/user-toolkit/README.md

 <h4>5.
 Exporting data</h4>
 <ul>
   <li>To export the data to your Google Drive, click the Export images to Google Drive button.
-Go to Tasks tab and click the RUN button.
-Now just wait for the images to be saved to your Google Drive.</li>
+Go to Tasks tab and click the RUN button.</li>
 </ul>
 <img src="misc/accessing-data-7.png"
      alt="Markdown Monster icon"